British cuisine: Victorian era

-The British love of sweet foods spurred increasing innovation in the field of desserts.
-The world's first documented recipe for the ice cream cone was published by English writer Agnes Marshall, consisting of baked almonds.
-Marshall is consequently considered the inventor of the ice cream cone.
-Battenberg cake, made by baking yellow and pink almond sponge cakes before being cut and arranged into a chequered pattern, held together by jam and covered with marzipan, originated in the late 19th century, purportedly named for the marriage of Princess Victoria, Queen Victoria's granddaughter, to Prince Louis of Battenberg in 1884.
 The first printed recipe for Eton mess was published in 1893, a traditional dessert consisting of a mixture of strawberries, sweet meringue, and whipped cream.
 Madeira wine, popular in England in the mid-19th century, directly influenced the development of Madeira cake, a light sponge or butter cake traditionally flavoured with lemon, as an accompaniment to eat with the wine.
 Jam roly-poly, a simple dessert made of flat-rolled suet pudding spread with jam and rolled-up, similar to a Swiss roll, then steamed or baked and served with custard first emerged in the early 19th century.
 Its affordability, ease of production, and popularity led to it becoming a modern British classic.

 Throughout the mid 19th century, innovations in food preservation and production allowed the mass-production of chocolate as a food, as opposed to primarily a drink.
 British Quakers, who were opposed to alcohol as a cause of moral sin, began to champion chocolate as an ethical alternative.
 Quakers came to establish three household chocolate brands which became worldwide names: Fry's, Rowntree's, and notably, Cadbury's, the latter of which would become the world's second-largest confectionary brand.

 As gin regained popularity fears of a return to the Gin Craze led to the Beerhouse Act, which aimed to promote beer as a safer alternative and encourage the creation of controlled venues for workers in rapidly expanding industrial centres.
 The Act spurred a proliferation of public houses and increased beer consumption.
 As the 19th century progressed, many establishments underwent lavish refurbishment to compete with gin palaces, and to distinguish themselves from one another, further solidifying alcohol consumption as an integral part of British culture.

 20th century

+The haute cuisine of the late Victorian era and early 20th century was heavily influenced by French cuisine, with groundbreaking chefs such as Escoffier recruited by the Savoy Hotel in London.
+While beans on toast was being eaten by the end of the 19th century, a marketing push by Heinz in 1927 led to the widespread popularity of the dish as a quick and cheap snack.
+Britain hosts the largest Heinz food processing plant in the world, (Note: In Wigan, England, producing 3 million cans a day.) and Britons eat more baked beans than any other country.